gbadev-org/tonc/content/sndsqr.md

   <td>SSTAT_DISABLE, SSTAT_ENABLE
   <td><b>Master Sound Enable</b>.
 Must be set if any sound is to
     be heard at all.
-Set this <b>before</b> you do anything else: the other registers can't be accessed otherwise, see GBATek for details.
+Set this <b>before</b> you do anything else: the other registers can't be accessed otherwise, see GBATEK for details.
 </tbody>
 </table>